 Whisk canola oil and vanilla into the oat milk and lemon juice mixture.
 Pour into the dry ingredients while whisking until you have a smooth batter.

 Pour into your baking tins of choice, for mini brioche moulds, leave at least 2-3mm gap to the top of the tins, for a standard cupcake tin ¾ fill.
 (This mixture also works well as a small bunt cake.)

 For the glazing syrup, bring ½ cup of strong kawa kawa tea (sieved of tea leaves) and ½ cup of sugar of your choice (not coconut sugar) to the boil in a small pot.
 Boil for 2-3 minutes or until thick and syrupy.

 Bake for approximately 15 minutes, or until lightly golden and risen, remove from tins and glaze with kawakawa tea syrup and garnish.

-This recipe first appeared here and then was featured by Fran Costigan, I was taking her Rouxbe online Essential Vegan Desserts Course, I developed this recipe to fulfil a task.
-I highly recommend this course.
+This recipe first appeared here and then was featured by the Vegan Dessert Queen, Fran Costigan.
+While taking her Rouxbe online Essential Vegan Desserts Course, I developed this recipe to fulfil a task.